Bhavikom/Android-OOP-Interview-Questions-Answer/README.md

       the same method of class A. Now the problem comes when class D is extending both class B & C and if class D wants to use same method then which method would be called?
 That’s why multiple inheritance is not supported in java as to remove ambiguity.

-**8. Use of super keywork in Inheritance **
+**8. Use of super keywork in Inheritance. ?**

       Base.java:
       class Base
       {
            int x=50;
       }
       Child.java:
       class Child extends Base
       {
            int x=20;
            void show()
            {
                 System.out.println(x);
                 System.out.println(super.x);
            }
        }
        public class InheritanceAbhiAndroid{
            public static void main(String[] args)
            {
                Child c=new Child();
                c.show();
            }
        }

 **9. Inheritance Important Points To Remember: **

     1.Whenever a parent class and a child class both are having same data members then this concept is known as data hiding.
     2.Whenever a parent class and a child class both are having ditto same functions then this concept is known as method overriding.
     3.Whenever a parent class and a child class both are having same static functions then this concept is known as function hiding.
     4.We cannot print super, there is a syntax error.
-Always data members of parent class is inherited by super 5.If you make any non static function of a class as final then it cannot be overridden by the child class that means to
-     stop method overriding makes a function final.
+Always data members of parent class is inherited by super 5.If you make any non static function of a class as final then it cannot be overridden by the child class that means to stop method overriding makes a function final.
     6.Inheritance allows the class to use the states and behavior of another class using extends keyword 7.Inheritance is-a relationship between a Base class and its child class.
     8.Multiple inheritance is not supported in JAVA.

 **10. Can Interfaces to be extended ?**